Zunbil dynasty: Zhun

-His shrine lay on a sacred mountain in Zamindawar.
-Originally he appears to have been brought there by Hepthalites, displacing an earlier god on the same site.
+His shrine lay on a sacred mountain in Zamindawar and another at a temple in Sakkawand.
+Originally he appears to have been brought at Zamindawar by Hepthalites, displacing an earlier god on the same site.
 Parallels have been noted with the pre-Buddhist monarchy of Tibet, next to Zoroastrian influence on its ritual.
 Whatever his origins, he was certainly superimposed on a mountain and on a pre-existing mountain god while merging with Shaiva doctrines of worship.

 Zurvan hypothesis

 Other scholars however have connected Zun with the Sassanid Zoroastrian deity Zurvān, the deity of time.

 According to Gulman S, its Afghan followers were, most probably, initially Zoroastrians.
 Mention of Žun and its devotees disappeared with the end of Žunbil dynasty of Zabulistan in 870.
 Its followers, according to Ibn Athir, accepted Islam.